 Assyr Abdulle Lecture

 Prof. Assyr Abdulle was a faculty member at the Mathematics Institute at EPFL from 2009 until 2021.
 He was a world-renowned expert in the field of numerical methods for stochastic differential equations and multiscale problems.
 He was a passionate researcher engaged in promoting mathematics at EPFL.
 He was in particular engaged in the development of the Youth at Bernoulli program.
 This public lecture celebrates his memory.

-For the 2025 Assyr Abdulle Lecture, we will be happy to welcome Prof Alessio Figalli from the ETH Zürich.
+For the 2026 Assyr Abdulle Lecture, we will be happy to welcome Professor Weinan E from Peking University.

+Assyr Abdulle Lecture